-Africa, entrepreneurship, global entrepreneurship monitor, history, qualitative comparative analysis
+Keywords: Africa, entrepreneurship, history, qualitative comparative analysis, Global Entrepreneurship Monitor

-1 | INTRODUCTION
+1. INTRODUCTION

-Institutional environments affect the motivation of individuals to engage in entrepreneurship (Baumol, 1990), and, importantly, their entrepreneurial growth aspirations (EGA; Autio & Acs, 2010; Bowen & DeClercq, 2008; Estrin, Korosteleva, & Mickiewicz, 2013; Levie & Autio, 2011).
-However, these environments have complex historical roots, and in this article, we advance the understanding of this relationship by looking at the separate roles of both longer-and shorter-term historical factors.
+Institutional environments affect the motivation of individuals to engage in entrepreneurship (Baumol, 1990), and, importantly, their entrepreneurial growth aspirations (Bowen and DeClercq, 2008; Autio and Acs, 2010; Levie and Autio, 2011; Estrin, Korosteleva, Mickiewicz, 2013).
+However, these environments have complex historical roots, and in this paper, we advance the understanding of this relationship by looking at the separate roles of both longer- and shorter-term historical factors.

 North's work on institutions and development (1990, 2006) already notes the potential significance of history for understanding the characteristics of economic activity including entrepreneurship.
 However, this relationship needs to be refined because history is interpreted as stretching back centuries but not all institutions have such deep roots.
-Moreover, history is not destiny (La Porta, Lopez-de-Silanes, & Shleifer, 2008); and institutional contexts can change dramatically both in the long run and in the short to medium term (Braudel, 1995; North, 2006).
+Moreover, history is not destiny (La Porta et al., 2008); and institutional contexts can change dramatically both in the long run and in the short to medium term (Braudel, 1995/1949; North, 2006).
 Furthermore, North based his analysis on an interpretation of how institutions had evolved in Western Europe, though much entrepreneurial activity takes place in parts of the world, mainly developing economies, which are currently only poorly reflected in history-conscious entrepreneurial theory.
-Hence, we contribute context-bound insight to entrepreneurial theory (Tsui, 2004; Welter & Gartner, 2016) that more commonly researched contexts such as North America and Europe would not allow us to recognize.
+Hence, we contribute context-bound insight to entrepreneurial theory (Tsui, 2004; Welter & Gartner, 2016) that more commonly researched contexts such as North America and Europe would not allow us to recognise.
 Moreover, the focus on historical legacies in the institutional environment also engages with calls to consider historical reasoning and research as source for new theorizing (Gartner, Jones, Kirsch, Wadhwani, & Welter, forthcoming; Wadhwani, 2010, 2016a; Wadhwani & Lubinski, 2017).

-In order to focus on the type of entrepreneurial activity, which significantly impacts economic development and growth, our analysis of the relationship between history, institutions and entrepreneurship is based on the finely grained notion of high-growth aspiration entrepreneurship (HGAE).
-Necessity entrepreneurship and self-employment are often conflated with low-growth aspiration entrepreneurship and are the predominant forms of entrepreneurial activity in developing countries.
-They may generate some income and employment for the entrepreneurs and their close friends and family, yet their impact on economic growth is very limited (Acs, Desai, & Klapper, 2008; Estrin, Mickiewicz, Stephan, & Wright, 2018; Henrekson and Stenkula, 2016).
-This contrasts with HGAE, in which the entrepreneur's objective is to accumulate the resources and the competitive advantages required to appropriate the full value from identified opportunities (Bjørnskov & Foss, 2013; Hitt, Ireland, Camp, & Sexton, 2001; Hitt, Ireland, Sirmon, & Trahms, 2011; Ireland, Hitt, & Sirmon, 2003; Kuratko & Audretsch, 2009).
-HGAE can therefore have profound effects on economic development (Acs, Estrin, Mickiewicz, & Szerb, 2018; Baumol & Strom, 2007), but is also highly sensitive to the institutional environment (Autio & Acs, 2010; Estrin et al., 2013).
+In order to focus on the type of entrepreneurial activity, which significantly impacts economic development and growth, our analysis of the relationship between history, institutions and entrepreneurship is based on the finely grained notion of high growth aspiration entrepreneurship.
+Necessity entrepreneurship and self-employment are often conflated with low growth aspiration entrepreneurship and are the predominant forms of entrepreneurial activity in developing countries.
+They may generate some income and employment for the entrepreneurs and their close friends and family, yet their impact on economic growth is very limited (Acs, Desai, Klapper, 2008; Henrekson and Stenkula, 2016; Estrin et al., 2018).
+This contrasts with high growth aspiration entrepreneurship (HGAE), in which the entrepreneur's objective is to accumulate the resources and the competitive advantages required to appropriate the full value from identified opportunities (Hitt, Ireland, Camp and Sexton, 2001; Ireland, Hitt and Sirmon, 2003; Kuratko and Audretsch, 2009; Hitt, Ireland, Sirmon and Trahms, 2011; Bjørnskov and Foss, 2013).
+HGAE can therefore have profound effects on economic development (Baumol and Strom, 2007; Acs, Estrin, Mickiewicz, Szerb, 2018), but is also highly sensitive to the institutional environment (Autio and Acs, 2010; Estrin et al., 2013).
 We propose that the institutional conditions conducive to HGAE rather than to subsistence or necessity entrepreneurship have their roots in complex configurations of historical factors.